chandanms/speech-recognition/README.md

 ### Testing

 The dataset has the list of audios to be tested in testing_list.txt.
-The testing of the saved model can be run by,
+Currently it runs on trained_model.h5, if you want to run the test on your trained model, change the name of the model in code to the same.
+Run the test by,

 python3 test.py